DEALING with P-As: Emotions (Part 3)

 • In some cases we’ll never be able to connect with the person we owe an amends to because they’re simply not available – from death, unknown location, or not wanting any contact with us.
 Then go back to Step 5 to put that specific event to rest.

-• Also, there are times when telling someone what we did to-or-against them will hurt them much more than silence, if they were unaware of our misdeeds.
+• Also, there are times when telling someone what we did to-or-against them will hurt them much more than staying silence, especially if they were unaware of our misdeeds.
 Always consider the consequences of your words.
 It’s not their job to make you feel better!

 • And, just because some unhealthy people accuse us of being abusive when we accidentally push their buttons, don’t do what they want or don’t agree with them, set a boundary or stand up for ourselves….. (because they don’t feel safe unless everyone is apologizingtheir carbon copy), it does NOT mean we owe them an apology.